Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection

-\item Conducting extensive experimental results on synthetic and real-world data with applications to image/video compression, image super-resolution, and deep learning.
-To the best of our knowledge, this is the first paper using single-pass algorithms for tensor completion and image super-resolution. \end{itemize}
+\begin{itemize} \item Novel efficient and robust randomized fixed-precision algorithms for T-SVD. \item Three new single-pass algorithms for randomized T-SVD. \item Theoretical guarantees for all proposed algorithms. \item Extensive experiments on synthetic and real-world data, including applications to image/video compression, image super-resolution, and deep learning.
+This work is the first to apply single-pass tensor decomposition algorithms to tensor completion and image super-resolution. \end{itemize}